 Happy last weekend before Christmas!
 We are getting to that part of the season where I just want to stop and enjoy everything.
 Whether your house is fully decked out, or you are still pulling ornaments out of the boxes – this simple and stunning woven yarn wreath is waiting to top it all off like a bow.
 So you can sit and exhale a little.

-The woven wreath is simple to make and is a great option for an afternoon of crafting while sitting by the fire on Saturday.
+The yarn wreath is simple to make and is a great option for an afternoon of crafting while sitting by the fire on Saturday.
 We made ours in light pink, which is a pretty choice for a darker front door, but the wreath could be reimagined in any color of the rainbow.
 Make one for your own door and make one for that last minute gift you are still trying to figure out.

 To make this woven yarn wreath you will need: